jwodder/julian-rs/README.md

 - `-h`, `--help` — Display a summary of the command-line options and exit

-- `-J`, `--julian` — Read & write dates using the proleptic Julian calendar
+- `-j`, `--julian` — Read & write dates using the proleptic Julian calendar

 - `-o`, `--ordinal` — Output calendar dates in the form "YYYY-JJJ", where the part after the hyphen is the day of the year from 001 to 366 (the ordinal